Police lathi-charge on farmers in Karnal triggers protests in Punjab, oppn attack on Khattar govt | Politics

 “Definitely, whatever action is deemed fit, the government will take it,” he said.

-The deputy chief minister, however, also condemned the farmers' violence, including stone-pelting, during their protest in Karnal.
+The deputy chief minister, however, also condemned the violence by farmers, including stone-pelting by them, during their protest in Karnal.

 “The kind of action which was seen from the other side (by protesting farmers), do you support that?” he asked reporters.